droidian/porting-guide/debugging-tips.md

   gateway <gw>
 ```

-Reboot, and if everything went smoothly you can try getting in with `ssh droidian@<IP>`.
+Reboot, and if everything went smoothly you can try getting in with `ssh droidian@$IP`.

 If you configured using DHCP, you should check among your DHCP server leases.